 Oil and gas from the Caspian Sea is shipped to the EU through pipelines crossing Georgia and Turkey (Baku-Tbilisi-Ceyhan, Baku-Supsa and Baku-Tbilisi-Erzurum).

-Caspian oil is also transported from Azerbaijan to the Georgian port of Poti and Batumi by rail.
+Caspian oil is also transported from Azerbaijan to the Georgian ports of Poti and Batumi by rail.

 In the future, energy supplies should be shipped via the 'southern corridor' that should include, inter alia, the Nabucco gas pipeline.

 All three countries participate in the Baku Energy Initiative.